ziobroaatwit/DSC-Final-Project/README.md

 -Pipeline for feature extraction and feeding the classifier the right stuff.
 ## Results
 ![image](https://user-images.githubusercontent.com/54987160/145731986-f6d84d09-e3c7-4e22-80e0-f251640eba8d.png)
+Our results show that you can effectively estimate the sentiment of a phrase based on past data.

 ## Discussion
 One of the first things that was noticed with this model is that it's accuracy is already decently high from the beginning with just a small sample set.
 Due to memory constraints we initially created models with only 5000 or 7000 total tweets.
 Despite these small numbers some of our first accuracy numbers were averaging around 70%!
 Once it was moved to a machine with far more ram and horsepower behind it we threw in all 1.6 million tweets into the mix and managed to process it all, it raised our accuracy score to a totally respectable 0.7817575% All of that with only a mathematical model and no natural language processing.
 Taking a look at other examples tackling this problem across the internet and many were only getting scores of around 50% which makes this a great turnout.